Researcher: Alzheimer's vaccine could cut dementia in half, human trials may be next

-An experimental vaccine that could hold off Alzheimer's disease is showing results in animal testing, according to researchers at the University of Texas Southwestern Medical Center.
+An experimental vaccine that could hold off Alzheimer's disease showed promising results in animal testing, according to researchers at the University of Texas Southwestern Medical Center.

-Testing in mice has shown that the vaccine safely prevents the buildup of substances in the brain associated with the fatal disease, the team reported this week in the journal Alzheimer's Research & Therapy.
+Testing in mice showed that the vaccine safely prevents the buildup of substances in the brain associated with the fatal disease, the team reported this week in the journal Alzheimer's Research & Therapy.

-Following previous research in monkeys and rabbits, the researchers now hope that the vaccine will progress to human trials.
+There has been research in monkeys and rabbits as well, and the researchers hope the vaccine will progress to human trials.

 Dementia is a term used to broadly describe symptoms of cognitive decline; Alzheimer's disease is the most common cause of dementia.

-Dr. Doris Lambracht-Washington, a professor of neurology and neurotherapeutics at the University of Texas Southwestern Medical Center, said researches believe the vaccine could extend lives by preventing the disease from developing.
+Doris Lambracht-Washington, a professor of neurology and neurotherapeutics at the University of Texas Southwestern Medical Center, said researchers believe the vaccine could extend lives by preventing the disease from developing.

 “If the onset of the disease could be delayed by even five years, that would be enormous for the patients and their families,” Lambracht-Washington said in a statement.
 “The number of dementia cases could drop by half.”

-Nov.
-20: MRI scan may predict which people will develop Alzheimer's disease

-Nov.
-7: Dark roast coffee might reduce risk of Alzheimer's, Parkinson's, study suggests

-Lambracht-Washington said that the study marks major progress towards a safe and effective vaccine.
+Lambracht-Washington said the study marks major progress toward a safe and effective vaccine.

-Researchers have previously studied the possibility of a vaccine for Alzheimers, she said, but past approaches have either caused harmful side effects, such as brain inflammation, or used approaches proven to be less effective.
+Previous attempts to find an Alzheimer's vaccine either caused harmful side effects, such as brain inflammation, or used less effective approaches, she said.

 The vaccine works by prompting the body to produce antibodies inhibiting the buildup of amyloid and tau, two proteins that are hallmarks of the degenerative brain disease.